top of page

 It draws attention to the word dæmon and therefore to the as-yet-unknown concept it denotes as an important one.
 I am going to talk about how skillfully Pullman disguises the primacy of dæmons to the novel with his narrative voice, so it might seem odd to now praise this attention-drawing, but the crucial point is that this is outside of the narrative itself.

-In fiction, there’s lots of ways of including a bit intermediary priming between the engagement with media and the start of the story (i.e. between the front cover of the novel and the opening line of the narrative, or between the sitting in the cinema seat and the beginning of the film's main body), notes which storytellers use to establish the ultimate goal of the story, or prime the audience to keep a certain theme at the back of their head.
+In fiction, there’s lots of ways of including a bit intermediary priming between the first engagement with media and the start of the story (i.e. between the front cover of the novel and the opening line of the narrative, or between the sitting in the cinema seat and the first scene of the movie), notes which storytellers use to establish the ultimate goal of the story, or prime the audience to keep a certain theme or mood at the back of their head.

 Think of Phoebe Waller-Bridge’s character turning to camera at the beginning of Season 2 of Fleabag, breaking both the fourth wall and the dramatic, fraught mood of the scene to tell the audience with a smirk, ‘This is a love story’.

-Or how epigraphs are often used to establish a theme or an expectation.
+Or think of how epigraphs are often used to establish a theme or an expectation.

 And we happen to know that Pullman is fond of such pauses or grace-notes to openings; the man loves a subtitle and an epigraph.

-So this author's note primes us, it tells us to pay attention to dæmons and it puts a kind of spotlight of phrasing around the word to get our brains working in the right direction right away.
+So this author's note primes us, it tells us to pay attention to dæmons.
+It also uses its phrasing as a kind of spotlight on the word to get our brains working in the right direction right away.

-The phrasing works hard without appearing to: “like the English word ‘demon’” is a lovely bit of juxtaposed mundanity and drama, embodying something central to the tone and intent of the coming book.
-That use of the mundane and the already-understood to balance out the fantastical is something Pullman uses a lot throughout the coming novel and especially in the opening pages to persuade the reader to invest in dæmons without focusing on them.
+The phrasing works hard without appearing to: “like the English word ‘demon’” is a lovely bit of juxtaposed mundanity and drama ('English' is mundane, 'demon' is fantasmagoric), and that meeting place is indeed central to the tone and intent of the coming book.
+That juxtaposition is something Pullman uses a lot throughout the coming novel and especially in the opening pages to persuade the reader to invest in dæmons without focusing on them.

 The Decanter of Tokay